gdederichs/HummelGUI/README.md

 # HummelGUI
-The Graphical User Interface (GUI) proposed here controls a data aquisition system (DAQ) that can be used control electrodes for non-invasive brain stimulation.
+The Graphical User Interface (GUI) proposed here controls a data aquisition system (DAQ) that can be used to control electrodes to conduct non-invasive brain stimulations.
 This repository contains the code for the GUI, as well as utility files, notably for defaults values.
 The following sections explain the GUI's dependencies and compatibility with DAQs, as well as its functionalities and features.
 ___
 ## Quick Guide
 All necessary details are covered in depth in further sections.
 Here is a quick guide to using the GUI.